Aerijo/snippets-plus/README.md

 * NOTE: These modifiers are applied after the named transformations.
 So `\U${n:/downcase}` will still be in all caps.

+There is also support for choice items of the form `${n|one,two,three|}`, which are meant to be offered in a list, but I don't have an easy way of displaying this list for now (it needs to cooperate with the autocomplete+ list).

 ### Defining snippets

 Snippets can be provided by packages.
 Any `.cson` or `.json` file in a top level `snippets` directory will be searched.
 Users can also provide snippets directly through the `~/.atom/snippets.cson` file.